dave-kennedy/clean-html/readme.md

 Tags to remove from markup if empty.

-Type: Mixed Array (strings or RegExp pattern)
+Type: Array of strings or regular expressions
 Default: `[]`

 ### remove-tags

 Tags to always remove from markup.
 Nested content is preserved.

-Type: Mixed Array (strings or RegExp pattern)
+Type: Array of strings or regular expressions
 Default: `['center', 'font']`

 ### wrap